How Government Agencies Failed Adewura

 “A bike man had fallen into the ditch with his passenger but unfortunately, the passenger fell into the hole.
 The flood was intense, there was no way we could rescue her.
 Immediately, I brought out my phone and called 112.
 They told me they are coming.

-According to Mr. Ajangbadi, no emergency operative visited the scene until about 1:30pm, the next day, when the police brought the Mr. Onwe, was brought to identify the spot.
+According to Mr. Ajangbadi, no emergency operative visited the scene until about 1:30 pm, the next day, when the police brought Mr. Onwe, was brought to identify the spot.
 Mr. Ajangbadi said he was too irritated by the sheer lack of urgency.

 “This is someone life we are talking about.
 I was very angry that they were just coming by that time… I just ignored them and didn’t speak to them,” he said.